elhoussine/Kuiz/README.md

 * CSS3
 * [trivia API](https://opentdb.com/)

-    &ensp;The Open Trivia Database provides a completely free JSON API for use in programming projects.
+      The Open Trivia Database provides a completely free JSON API for use in programming projects.
 Use of this API does not require a API Key, just generate the URL below use it in your own application to retrieve trivia questions.

-    &ensp;All data provided by the API is available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+      All data provided by the API is available under the Creative Commons Attribution-ShareAlike 4.0 International License.